NotSoOld/OpenGPSS/manuals/Manual.md

 - Prototype:
 ```
 find(
-     condition (looks like "structure.parameter ? expression")
+     condition (looks like "structure.parameter ==/>/<... expression")
     );
 ```
 - Usage:

 	In situations where you need to know name of free facility, chain with known length, etc., *find()* can help you.

 	First word at the left of conditional expression is "facilities"/"queues"/"chains"/"chains.xacts"; second word after dot can be any available parameter name for according structure.
-According to first word, return value will differ: if you search for a facility/queue/chain, it will be a structure name (and "", if nothing was found); if you search for xact in chain, it will be xact index (and -1, if nothing was found).
+According to first word, return value will differ: if you search for a facility/queue/chain, it will be first suitable structure's name (and "", if nothing was found); if you search for xact in chain, it will be first suitable xact's index (and -1, if nothing was found).

 - Examples:
 ```